nicarq/sovereign-sdk/crates/module-system/module-implementations/sov-evm/README.md

 WARNING: `prevrandao` value is predictable up to `DEFERRED_SLOTS_COUNT` in advance, Users should follow the same best practice that they would on Ethereum and use future randomness.
 See: `<https://eips.ethereum.org/EIPS/eip-4399#tips-for-application-developers>`

+## Integration Details

+The EVM provides has its own nonce mechanism that's less flexible than the one provided by the SDK.
+Since we have native account abstraction, we simulate the EVM nonce handling by tracking one nonce per EVM *account* in the EVM module.
+Separately, we track a deduplicator (nonce and/or generation number) per *credential* in the SDK.
+When accepting EVM transactions, we use the Sovereign SDK's native deduplicator to check the transaction.
+Once the tx has passed all pre-flight checks, we silently overwrite the nonce field seen by the EVM with the globally unique `nonce` tracked by the EVM module.
+This means that you can safely use the SDK's native account abstraction to have multiple private keys control your account using separate nonces, and the EVM will still behave as expected (i.e. any repeated calls to the `CREATE` opcode will always generate unique addresses).